MetaFFI/metaffi-core/README.md

 For example, the official *Python3* plugin uses CTypes for C-FFI and Protobuf serialization with `.proto` IDL.
 Another implementer can make *FasterPython3* plugin that uses "cffi" to C-FFI and FlatBuffers for serialization with its IDL.

-### OpenFFI In-Direct FFI Star-Graph vs Common Direct FFI Clique-Graph
+### MetaFFI In-Direct FFI Star-Graph vs Common Direct FFI Clique-Graph
 FFI libraries provide direct linking from language L1 to L2, this forces developers to learn, maintain and understand multiple libraries.
 Just a few well-known examples are:
 * Python CTypes: FFI Python → C
 * JNI: JAVA → C